 Group leader : F. Mann

-Our team is studying how neurons wire together during the development of the nervous system and how neuronal circuits are reorganized in organs affected by cancer.
+Our team is studying the development of neural networks and their ability to reorganize in organs affected by cancer.

 June 4th, 2018

 Developmental Upregulation of Ephrin-B1 Silences Sema3C/Neuropilin-1 Signaling during Post-crossing Navigation of Corpus Callosum Axons.